Gravette High School: Athletics

 The Gravette High School mascot and athletic emblem is the lion with black and orange serving as the school colors.

 The Gravette Lions compete in interscholastic activities within the 4A Classification via the 4A Region 1 Conference, as administered by the Arkansas Activities Association.
-The Lions field teams in football, golf (boys/girls), basketball (boys/girls), baseball, softball, track and field (boys/girls), and cheer.
+The Lions field teams in football, golf (boys/girls), basketball (boys/girls), baseball, softball, track and field (boys/girls), cross country, cheer and Wrestling (boys/girls).